Foods with Omega 3

 The Fish Oil vs Flaxseed Oil Debate

-Fish Oil supplements have a longer shelf life and don't really need refrigeration.
+Fish oil supplements will have a longer shelf life and they don't really need refrigeration.

-Flaxseed Oil stays fresh in the refrigerator for short periods of time.
+Flaxseed oil is not known to contain heavy metals.
+However, flaxseed oil only stays fresh for short periods of time.

 Increasing Omega 3 Fatty Acids can help.....